unturned-info/unturned-3-knowledgebase/docs/Modding/AssetBundles.md

 ## Content Bundles (*.content)

 !!! warning
-    The game will no longer load .content files due to the fact that master bundles can now support all the features of a .content file.
-Alongside that, the tool for it has been removed from the Project.unitypackage
+    The game no longer loads .content files.
+MasterBundles now support all the features of a .content file, and the .content file tooling has been removed from Project.unitypackage

 This format was by devkit landscapes, material palettes and radio songs, but has now replaced by master bundles.